 The device has an Automatic Temperature Compensated Self Refresh feature.
 It automatically adjusts the refresh rate based on the device temperature without any register update needed.
-To maintain backward compatibility, this device which have Automatic TCSR, ignore (don't care) the inputs to address bits A3 and A4 during EMRS programming.

 7.4.4 Output Drive Strength

 The drive strength could be set to full, half, quarter, octant, and three-quarter strength via address bits A5, A6 and A7.
 The half drive strength option is intended for lighter loads or point-to-point environments.